frzhen/Vue3-TS-CompAPI-Vite-Test/test.md

       - [`.fails`](https://vitest.dev/api/#test-fails): indicate that an assertion will fail explicitly;
   - [`expect`](https://vitest.dev/api/#expect): used to create assertions;
   - [`toBe`](https://vitest.dev/api/#tobe): can be used to assert if primitives are equal or that objects share the same reference;
+  - [`toEqual`](https://vitest.dev/api/#toequal): asserts if actual value is equal to received one.
+If the received value is an object, it will compare the structure.
+  > Mind the difference between `toEqual` and `toBe`.
   - [`beforeEach`](https://vitest.dev/api/#beforeeach): Register a callback to be called before each of the test in the current content runs.
 This will greatly reduce code repetition by extract reused props, store, element, etc.
 - [Mocking](https://vitest.dev/guide/mocking.html) with `vi` in the form of `vi.fn`:
   - [Global](https://vitest.dev/guide/mocking.html#globals): `vi.stubGlobal`;